oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Suggested milestones**:

-1. Implement existing designs (by Prasanna) for the fractions and number-with-units interactions.
+1. Implement existing designs (by Prasanna) for the (a) fractions interaction, (b) the number-with-units interactions.
 [TODO: add links]
 2. Spec out, design and implement a new interaction for drag/drop matching of items in two lists.
-3. Spec out, design and implement a new interaction for entering and evaluating answers in the form of ordered lists.
+3. Spec out, design and implement a new interaction for entering answers in the form of ordered lists.

 **Notes**:
 - Proposals should demonstrate familiarity with Oppia’s interactions framework, and outline the full backend specification, frontend designs, and examples of use for each of the interactions.
 Note that coming up with a good backend specification is not easy, and some technical judgment will likely be required.